ruthviksai/SemanticSegmentation/README.md

 ![alt text](https://github.com/ruthviksai/SemanticSegmentation/blob/main/test_images2.png)

 From the above images, we can see that the model has done a decent job on predicting the masks.
 The model can certainly be improved by training it for more epochs.
 Currently I am only training it for 15 epochs.
 Another way to improve the model is to try a different encoder than ResNet50.

+## Code/Video
+The code is present in the file "SemanticSegmentation.ipynb".
+The video recording of the presentation of project is present in the file "zoom_0.mp4".